slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"To get to the real reason, ask a person to go deeper than what they just said.
 Then again, and once more.
 The third time’s answer is close to the truth"
 -- Kevin Kelly*

 Giving appropriate feedback makes your juniors feel like what they are doing is important.
 Pounding directives down or not giving any direction are demotivators.
-Howewer, don't do it daily.
+Howewer, don’t do it daily.

 ### On meetings

 <!--
-- no meeting before 11am. no meetings when a mail/call will do. don't schedule calls, text coordinate them on the fly. cram all meetings in 2 days a week.
-1-1 are usually 30 minute walking meetings. -- navel, meetings are teh death of productivity!
+- no meeting before 11am. no meetings when a mail/call will do. don’t schedule calls, text coordinate them on the fly. cram all meetings in 2 days a week.
+1-1 are usually 30 minute walking meetings. -- navel, meetings are the death of productivity!
-- text me when you're ready but then give me 15 minutes.
+- text me when you’re ready but then give me 15 minutes.
 -->

 Default to «no» for all meetings.
 If you can’t say no, schedule for the afternoon and preferably as walking meetings (exercise and sunlight; less pleasantries; more dialogue, less monologue; no slides; end easily by walking back).